 After viewing each recorded webinar, return again to the Past Webinars page to locate the link to take a short quiz.
 Once you complete the quiz, you will receive a certificate of attendance that can be submitted to your employer and/or state certification authority for continuing education credit.

 A PDF of the presentation slides are available after completing the quiz.

-This series of free webinars is made possible by Optum Behavioral Health Solutions, which provides technology and technical assistance.
+This series of free webinars is made possible by Optum, which provides technology and technical assistance.

 Thank you Optum for your ongoing support of peer supporters!

-Did you miss any of the previous webinars?
+Did you miss any of our previous webinars?

-You can access the recordings or view the slides for early webinars (before they were recorded) by clicking PAST WEBINARS.
+You can access recent recordings (or view slides for earlier webinars — before they were recorded) by clicking PAST WEBINARS.